syncfusion-content/wpf-docs/wpf/DataGrid/Selection.md

 You can disable selection and navigation on particular column by setting [GridColumn.AllowFocus](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumnBase~AllowFocus.html) property.
 You can disable selection on particular row or cell or column by handling [CurrentCellActivating](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CurrentCellActivating_EV.html)  event.

-N> It is not possible to select `header rows`, `table summary rows`, `unbound rows` which are above the table summary row when it’s placed in `top` and the unbound rows which are below table summary rows when it’s placed in `bottom` of SfDataGrid.
+N> It is not possible to select header rows, table summary rows, unbound rows which are above the table summary row when it’s placed in top and the unbound rows which are below table summary rows when it’s placed in bottom of SfDataGrid.

 ## Multiple Row or Cell Selection